Maps and Navigation

 - A red warning displays when you must charge to reach your destination.

-To determine if you have enough energy for a round trip, touch the battery icon at the bottom of the turn-by-turn direction list to display an estimated calculation of your round trip energy usage.
+To determine if you have enough energy for a round trip, touch the Battery icon on the turn-by-turn direction list to display an estimated calculation of your round trip energy usage.

-Trip Planner helps you take longer road trips with confidence.
+Trip Planner (if available in your region) helps you take longer road trips with confidence.
 If reaching your destination requires charging, Trip Planner routes you through the appropriate Supercharger locations.
 Trip Planner selects a route and provides charging times to minimize the amount of time you spend driving and charging.
 To enable Trip Planner, touch the map's settings icon (see Navigation Settings), then touch Trip Planner.

 When Trip Planner is enabled and charging is required to reach your destination, the turn-by-turn direction list includes Supercharger stops, recommended charging times at each Supercharger, and an estimate of how much energy will be available when you arrive at the Supercharger location.